Lightrun persona-based role management overviewπ

-This approach aligns permissions with common organizational personas—such as Developers
+This approach aligns permissions with common organizational personasβsuch as Developers, Company Admin, and Securityβallowing administrators to:

 - Delegate tasks precisely.